OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 ## 8. More Content Stuff
 **Data Portability**
 [Oupost.pub](https://outpost.pub/) enables you to build a membership-driven media site.
-Your content and posts are yours, and we make it easy to export that in a format easily imported into other publishing tools.
+Your content and posts are yours, and we and Ghost make it easy to export that in a format easily imported into other publishing tools.
 Your email list is yours, and if you want, we'll export that in an easy-to-use format.
-Your relationship to  subscribers that sign-up to support your site are also yours, and you can take that information and relationship with you.
+Your relationship to subscribers that sign-up to support your site is also yours, and you can take that information and relationship with you.
 We'll also help transfer over your site analytics and if you like and, to the extent possible, supporting services such as comments and content recommendations.
 Data analysis done by Outpost on your site's behalf may not be exportable.

 **License.** By uploading or sharing Content, you grant us a worldwide, royalty-free, transferable, sub-licensable, and non-exclusive license to use, reproduce, modify, distribute, adapt, publicly display, and publish the Content solely for the purpose of providing and improving our products and Services and promoting your website.
 This license also allows us to make publicly-posted and published-notification Content available to select third parties (to Google News as a news feed or to Mailgun to send emails to your subscribers, for example) so that these third parties can analyze and distribute (but not publicly display) the Content through their services or to provide services.
 **Removing Content.** If you delete Content, we’ll use reasonable efforts to remove it from public view (or in the case of a private website, from view by the authorized visitors), but you acknowledge that cached versions of the Content or references to the Content may not be immediately unavailable.